osstotalsoft/jsbb/packages/rules-algebra/README.md

 ```

 #### when
 Used to create a conditional rule by providing a predicate or condition and a rule.
-For details on predicates see the "Predicates" section
+For details on predicates see the [predicates](#predicates) section

 ```javascript
 const rule = when(doc => doc.isValueComputed, computed(doc => doc.amount * doc.percent));